Paris by Night: Crew

 Starting with Paris by Night 34: Made in Paris, Shanda Sawyer worked as the production's main choreographer.

 Filming

 Originally, Paris by Night was filmed exclusively in Paris, with its intended target audience consisting of the Vietnamese population in France.
 However, by the late 1980s, the production moved to Orange County, California following demand from the more populous Vietnamese American community for the production to host shows in the United States and the fact that most Vietnamese language performers from the former South Vietnam lived in the country, with filming beginning in the country in the mid-1990s.

-Except for several tapings, Paris by Night has been filmed live before an audience.
+Except for a few tapings, Paris by Night is filmed live before an audience.
 The show has since been filmed in France, the United States, Canada, South Korea, Singapore, and Thailand.
-It has never been filmed in Vietnam.
+It has never been filmed in its native country, Vietnam, due to potential censorship and administrative procedures.

 Video release

 Since the beginning of the show's run, the producers have been releasing videos of the shows on VHS and, more recently, DVD.
 Since the digital age, however, Paris by Night sales have dropped significantly, and the company has since switched to a video on demand service and subscription services similar to Netflix.
 Full shows and music clips have been made on the official Thúy Nga YouTube channel, supported with ad revenue.
 The company has also allowed IP addresses in Vietnam to stream shows for free, countering the country's ban on the show's sales.
 Production coordinator John Nguyen states “All the copies in Vietnam are bootleg or through illegal downloads."